Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power (Heirs)/Majestic Nightmare Visage/Fourfold Maw Enlightenment.md

 ---
 *The Childe of Nightmares Unremembered creates itself from errant scraps of dream and from fantasies torn from its prey, forging its legend like a bird building a nest.*
 The wearer may learn raksha [[Charms]] with the [[Eclipse]] Keyword from willing teachers for eight experience points each.
-Additionally, upon accomplishing a major character or story goal by defeating a raksha — in combat, intrigue, or some other venue — the wearer may instantly learn one of his [[Eclipse]] [[Charms]], going into [[Experience Debt]] if necessary.
-She can’t benefit from this effect while already in [[Experience Debt]].
+Additionally, upon accomplishing a major character or story goal by defeating a raksha — in combat, intrigue, or some other venue — the wearer may instantly learn one of his [[Eclipse]] [[Charms]], going into [[Rules Reference/Experience Debt]] if necessary.
+She can’t benefit from this effect while already in [[Rules Reference/Experience Debt]].

 ## Special activation rules
 This Evocation awakens at no cost once the wearer meets its prerequisites.